wbsoft/parce/docs/source/gettingstarted.rst

 that a lexicon generated.
 A Token is a light-weight object knowing its text, position and the action that was specified in the rule.

-Note that is is not needed at all to use the predefined actions of parce in your language definition; you can specify any object you want, including strings or methods!
+Note that anything you do not look for in your lexicons (in this case most whitespace for example) is simply ignored.
+But the special rule with ``default_action`` matches everything not captured by another rule.

 This tree structure is what ``parce`` provides.
 You can find tokens on position::